ZoharUni/ML_Deep_Learning/README.md

 # ML_Deep_Learning

-Machine Learning courses done for university
+This repository will collect Machine Learning projects done for university.